 SOC 2 penetration testing and vulnerability scanning: what are they?

-Penetration testing and vulnerability scanning are two critical elements that can be used to assess the security of a computer system and verify the overall security posture of an organization, and put to the test the controls designed to protect against cyber attacks.
+Penetration testing and vulnerability scanning are two critical elements that can be used to assess the security of a computer system, verify an organization’s overall security posture, and test the controls designed to protect against cyber attacks.

-Demonstration of impact can be displayed in different forms, such as gaining access to confidential assets, such as customer data, or strategic, board-level sensitive information.
+Impact demonstration can take different forms, such as gaining access to confidential assets such as customer data or strategic, board-level sensitive information.

-On the other hand, vulnerability scanning is an automated process that attempts to identify known vulnerabilities and can serve as an indicator of the company’s security posture.
+Conversely, vulnerability scanning is an automated process that attempts to identify known vulnerabilities and can serve as an indicator of a company’s security posture.

-Penetration testing and vulnerability scanning can help identify security risks, but they have different strengths and weaknesses.
-Penetration testing is more likely to find unknown vulnerabilities but is more time-consuming and expensive.
+Penetration testing and vulnerability scanning can help identify security risks but have different strengths and weaknesses.
+A penetration test is more likely to find unknown vulnerabilities but is more time-consuming and expensive.
 Vulnerability scanning is less likely to find vulnerabilities that do not follow known patterns, but it is much quicker and cheaper.

 Looking for a SOC 2 pentest?